Miroslav Bulešić: Life

 His bishop recalled him later to his native Istria at the beginning of spring in 1943 for ordination and he received his ordination to the priesthood on 11 April 1943 from his bishop Raffaele Mario Radossi in the parish of Sanvincenti (Svetvinčenat), in Istria.
 Bulešić celebrated his first Mass two weeks later on 26 April in his old parish.
 He was assigned to the Baderna parish in the fall of 1943 where the Yugoslav Partisan and Italian forces fought with each other but was later transferred to the parish of Canfanaro (Kanfanar) in the autumn of 1945.

 He was considered to be bold and fearless, but was perceived as a great threat and he alluded to this in 1944 in his journal.
+He said, "I am a Catholic priest and I will distribute the holy sacraments to everyone who asks for it – to Croats, Germans and Italians."

 Bulešić's interventions in parish life made church events more attractive to people and he introduced adorations to the Sacred Heart and the Immaculate Heart of Mary in the parish; he encouraged parishioners to recite rosaries together and to receive the sacraments on a frequent basis more so for the children.
 But the Communists wanted to prevent the faithful from attending Masses and so introduced civil weddings and funerals but people still continued to attend the Masses and listen to their popular priest's homilies.
 In 1946, some Communists were watching people file into the parish and realized that the priest had to be killed for them to exert control over the people.

 The regime even approached his family members to have them convince him to return to Italy, but he refused and said to them: "There is a bigger need for priests right here."
 His relatives also advised him to be careful lest he be killed but he refused to do this.
 In 1946, he was made the vice-principal and a teacher of seminarians at Pazin and, at the start of March 1947, returned a large cross to its original place in the atrium after unknown hooligans removed it.
 As the weeks went on it became clear to him that he might be targeted and killed and told his seminarians that to be a priest meant that the shedding of their blood for the faith was an attribute a priest needed to possess.
-In late June 1947, he wrote in his journal directed to God: "If it is Your will, I wish to come to You as soon as possible".